Janaka2/academy/README.md

 # Janaka Academy

-*Empowering a new generation of engineers to surpass technical mastery with spiritual depth and ethical integrity.*
+*Empowering a new engineers to surpass technical mastery with spiritual depth and ethical integrity.*

 ## Vision

-My mission is to awaken the giant within a thousand souls—guiding each to surpass me not just in engineering skill, but in spiritual depth and ethical integrity.
-Together, step by step, we’ll create a tribe of leaders who innovate with compassion, live by principle, and make the world kinder and easier for everyone.
+My mission is to empower the giant within a thousand hearts — guiding each to surpass me not just in engineering skill, but in spiritual depth and ethical integrity.
+Together, step by step, we’ll create a elite group of technical master minds who innovate with compassion, live by principle, and make the world easier for everyone.

-## What We Offer
+## What We would do

 - Step‑by‑step learning paths: Comprehensive curriculum covering Java, Spring Boot, AI integration, and other technologies that enable you to build scalable, modern solutions.